liferay/liferay-docs/en/developer/reference/articles/02-web-experience-management/02-page-fragments/03-escaping-fragment-configuration-text-values.markdown

 ### Escaping Values in HTML/FreeMarker

 You must take special care when adding a text value in your Fragment's HTML.
-For example, if a user includes malicious code within `<script>` tags, it will run when the page is rendered.
-This could look something like `<script>alert('hello')</script>`, but with something malicious instead of a friendly greeting.
+For example, if a user includes malicious code within `<script>` tags, it runs when the page is rendered.

 To solve this problem, a utility is available in the FreeMarker context via the `htmlUtil` class.